coverlit/site/_posts/2025-03-24-news-firstnewspost.md

 <h3>1: Paying $25 per accepted piece.</h3>

 <p>The web is a promising place for writers.
 Web journals should deliver on that promise.
 Plenty of ways to do that, but paying is clear.
 We believe that paying for a story is a basic point of respect for writing we love.
-It raises the stake for the writers submitting and for us as editors.</p>
+It raises the stakes for the writers submitting and for us as editors.</p>

 <p>This applies retroactively to everyone who has published with us.
 I'll reach out on April 1.
 You can also send a message anytime.